Thursday, July 9, 2026

 In a recent post titled “The Power of Gaze” I presented “gaze” as a tool towards increasing the development of “Awareness” through exercises that emphasize the impact that gaze has on maintaining central equilibrium during movement.
 Much of what follows is a repeat of that information, but with focus on how gaze is instrumental to taiji movement in line with the 10 Principles and also how this practice relates to increased awareness and thus enhanced health.

 I quoted F.M.
-Alexander in the recent post where Alexander said, “Anyone can do what I have done, if they will only do what I did”.
+Alexander in the recent post where Alexander said, “Anyone can do what I have done, if only, they would do what I did”.
 What he did was change the way he used his body through consistent meticulous observation, over a long period of time, to correct a dysfunction he had with public speaking.
 Realizing that the process he undertook was a universally applicable one that when practiced would enhance the efficient “Use of the Body” and could eliminate dysfunctions, he developed the Alexander Technique which has been used by innumerable people with success.

 I am applying F.M.
 Alexanders process to my practice of taiji.
 For 25 years I have practiced and taught the sequential choreographed sets of “Forms” seeking to perfect them according to the 10 Principles set out by Yang ChengFu and applied throughout taiji regardless of the style.
 See a previous post for a discussion of these 10 principles.